This article covers:

 What Is a Product Roadmap?

-When building a product, it is easy to get lost and overwhelmed with decisions and ideas from various different departments in your organization.
-One of the best ways to deal with this problem is to create a product roadmap.
+When building a product, it is easy to get overwhelmed with decisions/ideas from various departments in your organization.
+One of the best ways to deal with this problem is building a product roadmap.

 A product roadmap is a high-level visual summary that maps out the vision of your product offering over time.

-Moreover, it’s a shared source of truth that outlines not only the vision, but the direction, priorities, and progress of a product as well.
+Moreover, it is a shared source of truth that outlines the vision, direction, priorities, and progress.

-Think of it as an actionable plan that aligns the organization around short and long term goals for a product and how they will be achieved.
+Think of it as an actionable plan that aligns the organization around short and long-term goals for a product and how you will achieve them.

 Why Use a Product Roadmap?